kLog: A Language for Logical and Relational Learning with Kernels: kLog in practice

-As shown in Figure~\ref{fig:bursiauroc}, results are relatively stable with respect to the choice of kernel hyperparameter (maximum radius and distance) and SVM regularization and essentially match the best results reported in~\cite{Costa::Fast-neighborhood-subgraph} (AUROC $0.92\pm0.02$) even without composition with a polynomial kernel.
+As shown in Table~\ref{tab:bursiauroc}, results are relatively stable with respect to the choice of kernel hyperparameter (maximum radius and distance) and SVM regularization and essentially match the best results reported in~\cite{Costa::Fast-neighborhood-subgraph} (AUROC $0.92\pm0.02$) even without composition with a polynomial kernel.
 These results are not surprising since the graphs generated by kLog are very similar in this case to the expanded molecular graphs used in~\cite{Costa::Fast-neighborhood-subgraph}.

 We compared kLog to Tilde on the same task.
 A kLog domain specification can be trivially ported to background knowledge for Tilde.
 Both systems can then access the same set of Prolog atoms.
-Table~\ref{tab:tilde-bursi} summarizes the results and can be compared with Figure~\ref{fig:bursiauroc}.
+Table~\ref{tab:tilde-bursi} summarizes the results and can be compared with Table~\ref{tab:bursiauroc}.
 Augmenting the language with the functional groups from \cite{DeGrave2010:jrnl} unexpectedly gave worse results in Tilde compared to a plain atom-bond language.
 The presence of some functional groups correlates well with the target and hence those tests are used near the root of the decision tree.
 Unfortunately, the greedy learner is unable to refine its hypothesis down to the atom level and relies almost exclusively on the coarse-grained functional groups.
 Such local-optimum traps can sometimes be escaped from by looking ahead further, but this is expensive and Tilde ran out of memory for lookaheads higher than 1.
-Tilde's built-in bagging allows to boost its results, especially when functional groups are used.
-A comparison of Table~\ref{tab:tilde-bursi} with Figure~\ref{fig:bursiauroc} shows that Tilde with our language bias definition is not well suited for this problem.
+Tilde's built-in bagging can boost its results, especially when functional groups are used.
+A comparison between Tables~\ref{tab:tilde-bursi} and~\ref{tab:bursiauroc} shows that Tilde with our language bias definition is not well suited for this problem.

 The kLog code for biodegradability is similar to Bursi but being a regression task we have a target relation declared as

 We estimated prediction performance by repeating five times a ten-fold cross validation procedure as described in~\cite{BlockeelEtAl:04} (using exactly the same folds in each trial).
 Results --- rooted mean squared error (RMSE), squared correlation coefficient (SCC), and mean absolute percentage error (MAPE) --- are reported in Table~\ref{tab:biodeg}.
 For comparison, the best RMSE obtained by kFOIL on this data set (and same folds) is 1.14 $\pm$ 0.04 (kFOIL was shown to outperform Tilde and S-CART in~\cite{Landwehr:2010:Fast-learning-of-relational}).